Sat, February 8 - Winter Coffee House

 Live acoustic music from local and regional performers, in an intimate, smoke- and alcohol-free setting.
 Free coffeehouse concert Sat, February 8 at Fort Hunter Barn.
 MORE

-Celebrated bluegrass bassist Missy Raines comes into her own as a vocalist and a songwriter with a new album and a new trio.
+Celebrated bluegrass bassist Missy Raines comes into her own as a vocalist and a songwriter with a new album and a new quartet.
 Concert Sun, February 9 at Appalachian Brewing Company.
 MORE

 Thu, February 20 - Altan